top of page

 Use business cards if you have them or even a simple sheet laminated and chopped up.

-Village hall - Please bring all your drink and food needed.
-There is a kitchen
+Batheaston Village hall - Please bring all your drink and food needed.
+There is a kitchen where you can make beverages, also a fridge and microwave for heating food

 Consider using a card reader such as IZettle, Square or SumUp.
 These providers also now use apps installed on your phone for directly taking payments if you don't have a reader.